 In this section we therefore turn to analyses that are immune from most selection bias concerns: analysis of outcomes in Philippine Census data, in which we construct a measure of treatment at the level of municipalities rather than schools.
 The outcome of interest will be years of completed education.
-We also overcome the potential selection bias concern of movements of students across municipalities by exclusively relying on municipality information that predates implementation of the MTB-MLE policy (in SY2012-2013) for assignment of treatment intensity, namely the municipaldata or the winsorized data at the 1st and 99th percentile.

-ity of birth of exposed cohorts in the 2020 census.
+We also overcome the potential selection bias concern of movements of students across municipalities by exclusively relying on municipality information that predates implementation of the MTB-MLE policy (in SY2012-2013) for assignment of treatment intensity, namely the municipality of birth of exposed cohorts in the 2020 census.